 \section{Conclusion}

-We present a novel LLM agentic framework for barrier certificate synthesis that addresses fundamental limitations in existing approaches through natural language reasoning and adaptive mathematical structure exploration.
-By leveraging the reasoning capabilities of LLMs augmented with relevant barrier retrieval and verification-guided refinement, our framework automates the traditionally manual process of template selection and enables the discovery of diverse barrier certificate structures that fixed-template approaches can not discover.
-Moreover, we extend the framework to simultaneous barrier-controller co-synthesis, ensuring mathematical compatibility between safety certificates and feedback control laws.
-We introduce \textsc{BarrierBench}, a benchmark of 100 dynamical systems spanning continuous-time, discrete-time, linear, nonlinear, and controlled systems across various dimensions.
-Our evaluation demonstrates 90\% success rate of the framework on this benchmark.
+We presented an LLM-agentic framework for barrier certificate synthesis that combines natural-language reasoning, retrieval of relevant prior barriers, and verification-guided refinement to address key limitations of existing methods.
+The framework automates much of the manual process of template selection, discovers diverse barrier structures beyond fixed-template approaches, and extends to barrier--controller co-synthesis for controlled systems.
+We also introduced \textsc{BarrierBench}, a benchmark of 100 dynamical systems spanning continuous-time, discrete-time, linear, nonlinear, and controlled settings, on which the framework achieves a 90\% success rate.

-This work presents an initial step toward integrating language-based reasoning with formal safety verification and control synthesis.
-While the proposed framework and \textsc{BarrierBench} benchmark provide a concrete foundation for exploring this direction, we do not claim completeness or exhaustive coverage of all system classes, synthesis strategies, or verification settings.
-Instead, our goal is to establish a starting point and an open, extensible database that the community can collectively expand and refine.
-By enabling shared experimentation and collaborative benchmarking, we hope to accelerate progress toward more general, interpretable, and automated methods for safety assurance in dynamical systems.
-The authors remain open to any suggestions, feedback, and contribution of new systems to further develop and enrich \textsc{BarrierBench}.
+This work takes an initial step toward integrating language-based reasoning with formal safety verification and control synthesis.
+Rather than claiming exhaustive coverage, we aim to provide a concrete and extensible starting point for future work.
+We hope that releasing both the framework and \textsc{BarrierBench} will support shared experimentation and accelerate progress toward more general, interpretable, and automated methods for safety assurance in dynamical systems.